explore

 North America

-The lookouts were primarily built during the early 1900s after a series of devastating fires made early fire detection a priority for the Forest Service.
+The lookouts were primarily built during the early 1900s after a series of devastating forest fires made early fire detection a priority for the Forest Service during fire season.

 The fire lookouts were strategically built on mountain peaks across Washington, and consequently, demand some of the most epic mountain views in the state.
 While some fire lookouts are still active, most were abandoned long ago.
 Luckily for us, many of these historical relics have been lovingly restored to their previous glory by various hiking and volunteer groups.